adobe/aemanalyser-maven-plugin/aemanalyser-maven-plugin/README.md

 The plugin provides an easy way to run the same checks locally as in the Cloud Manager pipeline and ensures that the application works correctly when deployed in the cloud.

+> **_NOTE:_**  Please do NOT use the latest release 1.0.0 as it contains some bugs which are currently under investigation.
+A maintenance update will be released soon.
+The suggest version to use is 0.9.2 for now.

 ## Functionality

 The plugin performs similar tasks as the Cloud Manager pipeline after the application is built and before it is deployed.
 It inspects the generated content packages and runs a set of checks (analysers) on the contents of the packages.
 By default it check against the latest available SDK version.